deusExMac/WebScraper/README.md

     - ``ecTextCondition``: String.
 Regular expression.
 The regular expression the text of css selector ``ecCSSSelector`` has to match. if matched, the precondition is evaluation to True and hence holds.
     - ``ecRuleCSSSelector``: String.
 CSS selector.
 If non-empty and precondition matches and ``rulePreconditionType`` is any, the CSS selector specified here will replace the CSS slector of this rule (``ruleCSSSelector``)
 - ``ruleCSSSelector``: String.
 CSS selector.
 The CSS selector to extract actual data from the web page if conditions hold (URL regular expression and preconditions).
 Can be ovewritten by ``ecRuleCSSSelector`` under specific circumstances (see ``ecRuleCSSSelector``)
+- ``ruleTargetAttribute``: String.
+Attribute of the ``ruleCSSSelector`` element to return as the extracted data.
+If equal to ``text`` the text of the element is returned.
+Otherwise the named attribute of the CSS element.